 All Classical Portland seeks a creative and enterprising part-time producer/host.
 The ideal candidate will be a natural storyteller who is able to share information about classical music in a passionate and engaging manner, with personality and integrity.

 All Classical Portland has an immediate opening for a Director of Development and Marketing.
 This position leads a small and mighty team in marketing and communications, volunteer and donor engagement, and community mobilization that leads to helping the Station achieve its fundraising goals.

-All Classical Portland is an equal opportunity workplace – we do not discriminate on the basis of actual or perceived race, gender, ethnicity, religion, age, marital or familial status, appearance, sexual orientation, principal language, veteran status or disability.
+All Classical Portland is an equal opportunity workplace – we do not discriminate on the basis of actual or perceived race, color, sex, gender identity, ethnicity, national origin, religion, age, marital or familial status, appearance, sexual orientation, principal language, veteran status or disability.
+Prospective or current employees may notify the appropriate local, State or Federal agency if they believe they have been the victims of discrimination.
 This policy applies to activities related to recruiting, retention, training, promotion or separation.
 For more information about All Classical Portland please see our history on the About page.

 We are dedicated to providing broad outreach regarding career opportunities at All Classical Portland and we seek the help of local organizations in referring qualified applicants to our station.
 If your organization distributes information about employment opportunities to job seekers, or refers job seekers to employers and would like to receive job vacancy notices from All Classical Portland, please contact Matt Kovich.

 Phone: 503-943-5828 or 1-888-306-5277

 Careers in Public Broadcasting

 - Employment opportunities throughout the public broadcasting industry can be found at the Corporation for Public Broadcasting’s Jobline.